UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/byte-sized-rse.md

 just 1 hour!

 Run by the UNIVERSE-HPC project, the byte-sized RSE series began in October 2022.
-We are currently running a second series of sessions during the 2023-24 academic year.
+We are currently running the third and final series of sessions during the 2024-25 academic year.

 Each session has a companion podcast episode in the [Code for Thought](https://codeforthought.buzzsprout.com/)